schandlergarcia/lwc-scheduler-service/README.md

    cd communities-social-navigation
    ```

-1. Create a scratch org and provide it with an alias (**ebikes** in the command below):
+1. Create a scratch org and provide it with an alias (**lwc-scheduler** in the command below):

    ```
-   sfdx force:org:create -s -f config/project-scratch-def.json -a communities-navigation
+   sfdx force:org:create -s -f config/project-scratch-def.json -a lwc-scheduler
    ```

 1. Push the app to your scratch org: